JessieYF/RN-in-action/README.md

 # RN-in-action
-This is the sample project for OneBeltOneRoad program
+This is the sample project for OneBeltOneRoad program.